Euramsia/personal-website/content/project/open-science/index.md

 Note: This does not affect the scientific method itself, but a reform of the social enterprise of doing science.
 The scientific method is developing models to abstract reality and testing these models on reality.
 It is essentially what every child does when it tries to understand the world, but we do it in a highly stuctured, rigoros and accumulating way.

-Open science as a reform movement on the other hand is about how exactly we implement research in our social structure, such as:
+Open science as a reform movement on the other hand is about how exactly we implement research in our academic structure, such as:
 - Who pays whom for what?
 - Who gets rewarded for what? <font color="grey">(the publish or perish culture produces mediocre research)</font>
 - How do we disseminate the knowledge? <font color="grey">(scientific publishing hasn't really discovered the internet yet)</font>
-- How do we reach scientific consensus?
+- How do we reach scientific consensus? <font color="grey">(are profit-oriented journals without regulation and oversight really a good idea in this crucial position)</font>
 - Who can control what is researched?
 - What is considered best practices? <font color="grey">(publishing raw data is not optional!)</font>
 - How we can criticise research? <font color="grey">(no comment section under papers where researchers can discuss, are you serious?)</font>